CrowdStrike/CrowdStrike-Spotlight-Humio-Package-Integration/README.md

 # CrowdStrike Spotlight Package Integration

 This repository contains the consumer and shipper code driving data to the CrowdStrike Spotlight Humio Package

-## Configuration File Example
+## Configuration File Example - run on linux VM
+>
 > This client is powered by CrowdStrike's [FalconPy SDK](https://github.com/CrowdStrike/falconpy).
-> For more information visit: https://github.com/CrowdStrike/falconpy.
+> For more information visit: <https://github.com/CrowdStrike/falconpy>.

-> For information about the Spotlight API visit: https://falcon.crowdstrike.com/documentation/98/spotlight-apis.
+> For information about the Spotlight API visit: <https://falcon.crowdstrike.com/documentation/98/spotlight-apis>.

 ```ini
 [Logging]